stuttter/wp-event-calendar/readme.txt

 WP Event Calendar is the best way to keep track of events in WordPress!

 * Seamlessly integrates into WordPress's dashboard interface
-* Month & week list-table views
+* Month, week, and day list-table views
 * Organize events by type, category, & tag
 * Easily & logically paginate through date ranges
 * Safe, secure, & performant
 * Full of developer hooks for integration with other plugins & themes
+* Integrates with User Groups, Alerts, Activity, and Profiles

 = Also checkout =